ENTERPRISE INFORMATION MANAGEMENT (EIM) FROM SVA CONSULTING

 An Enterprise Data Warehouse is the centerpiece of an IT strategy that gives you control of advancing your systems rather than being pushed around by software publishers.

-An Enterprise Data Warehouse is the centralized vault that enables you to securely make information available to employees or any audience.
+An Enterprise Data Warehouse is the centralized vault that enables you to securely make information available to employees or any audience and is a critical component of your overall EIM.

 Delivering Data to the Organization: Dashboards, Reports and Analytics

 By storing data in a single repository, you can ensure there’s only one version of the truth regardless of the method(s) by which the data is delivered.
+This is critical to maintain the integrity of the EIM.
 SVA Consulting can work with you to determine the right delivery method for your information, whether it’s a corporate performance dashboard, a scorecard filled with Key Performance Indicators, static or dynamic reports, interactive analysis tools or a combination of these tools.
 We then work with clients to implement.

 BENEFITS OF AN ENTERPRISE DATA WAREHOUSE